MJRVarma/Pokemon-Detection/README.md

 ## Testing
 The trained model was evaluated on the testing set, and achieved an accuracy of 90% on the testing set.
 The model was also tested on a single input image of a Pokemon, which was classified as either Pikachu or Raichu with high accuracy.

+## Results
+The trained model achieved a high accuracy on the testing set, and can classify input images of Pikachu and Raichu with high accuracy.
+The project can be extended to include more Pokemon classes and can be deployed as a web application for real-time image-based Pokemon recognition.

+### Credits
+This project was created by Jagannadha Rohit Varma Mandhapati.
+The dataset (images of pokemons) used in this project was obtained from various sources and was curated manually.